alexhernandezgarcia/gflownet/README.md

 This project **requires** `python 3.10` and `cuda 11.8`.

-To initalize your environment, we have provided `prereq_ubuntu.sh` and `prereq_osx.sh`.
+To initalize your environment, we have provided `prereq_ubuntu.sh`.
 This handles the prerequisites for installing this package.

+In the case that you want to use the `molecules` environment, you should also run `prereq_geometric.sh`.

 After these prerequisites are satified, you can simply pip install this package.